bendicsekb/openfoodfacts_datamart/README.md

 ![UML Screen Shot](https://github.com/bendicsekb/openfoodfacts_datamart/blob/main/images/product_version_facts_kettle.png)

 For a product version fact table we selected barcode, date of creation, date of modification, pnns2, pseudo and nutrition score fr from OFF_version_produit database.
-Then we use a combination of the sort and marge join transformation steps to join the fact and dimensional tables.
-In the product version fact table we selected the sequential numbers of the dimension values replacing the original values.
+Then similar to the product fact table, we use a combination of the sort and marge join transformation steps to join the fact with dimensional tables.
+In the product version fact table we selected the sequential numbers of the dimension values replacing the original values of OFF_version_produit database.
 The 2 expectations are barcode, which is an unique key by itself, and nutrition score.
 We don’t have a join for nutrition score as we degraded dimension and we use values from an original database.

 <p align="right">(<a href="#about-the-project">back to top</a>)</p>